ThousandFacedHero/CS231N/README.md

-Assignments for Fall 2017 semester of Stanford cs231n.
+Assignments for Spring 2017 semester of Stanford cs231n.